immich-app/immich/docs/docs/administration/system-settings.md

 ## Job Settings

-Using these settings, you can determine the amount of work that will run concurrently for each individual task in microservices.
+Using these settings, you can determine the amount of work that will run concurrently for each task in microservices.
 Some tasks can be set to higher values on computers with powerful hardware and storage with good I/O capabilities.

-With higher concurrency, the host will work on more assets in parallel, this advice improves throughput, not latency, for example it will make Smart Search jobs process more quickly, but it won't make searching faster.
+With higher concurrency, the host will work on more assets in parallel, this advice improves throughput, not latency, for example, it will make Smart Search jobs process more quickly, but it won't make searching faster.

-It is important to remember that jobs like Smart Search, Face Detection, Facial Recognition, Transcode Videos require a **lot** of processing power and therefore do not exaggerate with the amount of jobs because you're probably thoroughly overloading the server.
+It is important to remember that jobs like Smart Search, Face Detection, Facial Recognition, and Transcode Videos require a **lot** of processing power and therefore do not exaggerate the amount of jobs because you're probably thoroughly overloading the server.

 :::info Facial Recognition Concurrency
 The Facial Recognition Concurrency value cannot be changed because